lockc/java-osgi/ddf/ddf-xml-input-transformer/README.md

 ### Using It

 Now that your bundle is ready to use lets see it in action.
-If you want to see what DDF is doing you can watch the log files, from the command line run this
+If you want to see what DDF is doing you can watch the log files, from the command line by running this

 > tail -f /${ddf.home}/data/log/ddf.log